-This file serves as a starter template, containing several sample sections and links.
+This file serves as a starter template.
 You can use the file as is, or modify the file as needed to meet the needs of your installation.
 For more information on how to define the navigation links within the task pane document, see Using the task pane editor to define web navigation.